abdo11hafez/Mini-RTOS/README.md

 # Mini Real Time Operating System
-**In this project, I used C-language and ARM ISA to develop implement a Preemptive Kernel Based OS**
+**In this project, I used C-language and ARM ISA to develop a Preemptive Kernel Based OS**

 ## the OS Specefications:-